 • The long black hair in Weeping Nude reminds us of his paintings from the 1890s, such as Madonna.
 In this painting, however, he is painting a real model who is crying mixing the sensual with the compassionate.

-University of Oslo Aula (assembly hall, pronounced 'oh-la') murals, History (left), The Sun (front), Alma Mater (right, one's college, literally nourishing or nursing mother), smaller paintings on corners
+University of Oslo Aula (assembly hall) murals, History (left), The Sun (front), Alma Mater (right), smaller paintings on corners